Best High-Yield Savings Accounts of April 2025

 Methodology

 The savings accounts in our rate table are ranked based on APY, with the highest APY listed on top.
-APYs are checked daily to ensure they match APYs listed on the financial institutions’ websites.
+APYs are checked daily to ensure they match the APYs listed on the financial institutions’ websites.

 If the savings account has tiered rates, the APY listed is based on the deposit amount specified in the rate table’s filter box.
 If the deposit amount is below the minimum balance required to earn the APY, the account may not be listed.
-If the selected deposit amount is above the maximum balance to qualify for the APY, the account may also not be listed.
+If the selected deposit amount is above the maximum balance required to qualify for the APY, the account may also not be listed.

 To be listed in our rate table, the savings accounts must be from either FDIC-insured banks or NCUA-insured credit unions.
 Also, the savings accounts must not require a checking account relationship to either open the savings account or qualify for the top-tier APY.